khaleel737/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Session cookies make use of session-based authentication.
+A user’s logged in state is saved on the servers while JSON Web Tokens or JWT in short send http authentication to the server to authorize the users request.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+The bcrypt hashing function allows us to build and hash passwords securely by encrypting the passwords using computation power and always hashing every password with a salt.

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing focus on testing small units (typically a Class) and are tested in isolation and independent of other units, they are typically achieved by mocking the dependencies.
+Unit tests are fast.
+Usually shouldn’t take more than a few seconds to provide feedback.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+Test-driven development makes the developer focus on requirements before writing code, where unit tests are only written after code.
+This shows that new code is actually needed for the desired feature.